meigsy/shift/INTERVENTION_POLLING_IMPLEMENTATION.md

 - [ ] Backend list endpoint returns interventions for user with pending interventions
 - [ ] iOS app polls successfully when authenticated
 - [ ] iOS app shows banner for "notification" surface
-- [ ] Banner auto-dismisses after 8 seconds
+- [x] Banner auto-dismisses after 30 seconds
 - [ ] Banner can be swiped to dismiss
 - [ ] Polling stops when app backgrounds
 - [ ] Polling resumes when app foregrounds